carrickcheah/real-time-prediction/README.md

 Feature Pipeline – Prepares and transforms raw data.
 Training Pipeline – Builds and optimizes the machine learning models.
 Inference Pipeline – Delivers real-time predictions.
-Let’s look at each in detail.  ---
+Let’s look at each in detail.
+&nbsp;

 ## Feature pipeline